-We believe that a combination of cash balances on hand, marketable securities, construction reserve funds, cash generated from operating activities, and access to the credit and capital markets will provide sufficient liquidity to meet our obligations, including to support our capital expenditures program, working capital and debt service requirements.
+We believe that a combination of cash balances on hand, marketable securities, construction reserve funds, cash generated from operating activities, availability under existing subsidiary financing arrangements and access to the credit and capital markets will provide sufficient liquidity to meet our obligations, including to support our capital expenditures program, working capital and debt service requirements.
 We continually evaluate possible acquisitions and dispositions of certain businesses and assets.
 Our sources of liquidity may be impacted by the general condition of the markets in which we operate and the broader economy as a whole, which may limit our access to the credit and capital markets on acceptable terms.
 Management will continue to closely monitor our liquidity and the credit and capital markets.